10 Weird and Wonderful Plants and Flowers

 9. Ornamental Pear Trees

 The Bradford pear (Pyrus calleryana), a fast growing and popular ornamental in the south (it produces inedible fruit), has unpopular trait: its snowy, star-like blossoms smell putrid rather than perfumed.
 According to plant biologists, the trees’ “fishy” fragrance is caused by chemicals called amines, which are related to another foul-smelling substance: ammonia.
-It’s thought that this stench is used to attract other types of pollinators—flies and beetles—that are attracted to stinky rather than sweet smells.
+It’s thought that this stench is used to attract those other types of pollinators—flies and beetles—that are attracted to stinky rather than sweet smells.

 Unlike most flowers, whose bloom color is determined by the plant’s species and variety, some selections of hydrangea (such as hydrangea macrophylla) can actually change color from one year to the next.
 This is because the secret to a hydrangea’s shade lies in its soil.
 Acidic soil (that with a pH below 6) yields blue petals, while alkaline soil (that with a pH above 7) yields red and pink petals.
 Neutral soil, or that with a pH between 6 and 7, promotes lavenders.
 Multiple colors can even exist on the same hydrangea bush if the roots of the plant sample soils of differing pH!